Breaking News | 2020: Nigeria’s stock market upbeat as year ends, despite COVID-19

 “Another notable favourable factor was the measures put in place by the regulators namely the Securities and Exchange Commission and the NSE in response to the pandemic which ensured business continuity,” he said.

-On the external front, he said that the recovery in crude oil prices, the Brexit deal between the UK and European Union, and the roll-out of the COVID-19 vaccine would be positive for the stock market in particular.
+On the external front, he said that the recovery in crude oil prices, the Brexit deal between the UK and European Union and the roll-out of COVID-19 vaccine would be positive for the stock market in particular.

 “The 2021 budget has a huge fiscal deficit of over N5 trillion to be financed largely via domestic borrowing.